jedwards222/cryptography/README.md

   ~ output results to an output file, allow for clearing of input file?
   ~ Additional cipher options
   ~ Drivers for each cipher
-  ~ update README with instructions for the individual drivers ~ CustomDriver - properly output invalid alphabet message -->
+  ~ CustomDriver - properly output invalid alphabet message -->